Gaotrees/caffe-doc/Simple-Example:-Sin-Layer.md

       vector<Blob<Dtype>*> blob_bottom_vec_;
       vector<Blob<Dtype>*> blob_top_vec_;
     };

+I don't know what this does yet.

     TYPED_TEST_CASE(SinLayerTest, TestDtypesAndDevices);

+Here we will be defining a test, with the test set name `SinLayerTest` (naming convention for grouping tests), and a descriptive unique test name `TestSin`.

     TYPED_TEST(SinLayerTest, TestSin) {
       this->TestForward(1.0);
     }

+A descriptive unique test name `TestSinGradient`, that will test that our layer is calculating the gradient correctly when backpragating.

     TYPED_TEST(SinLayerTest, TestSinGradient) {
       this->TestBackward(1.0);
     }

+Closing the file.

     }  // namespace caffe